Storm Front (novel)

 Storm Front is a 2000 fantasy novel by American writer Jim Butcher.
 It is the first novel in The Dresden Files, his first published series, and it follows the character of Harry Dresden, professional wizard.
-The novel was later adapted into a pilot for a SyFy channel television series.
+The novel was later adapted into a pilot for a SyFy channel television series, though Jim Butcher felt the writers were not attempting to recreate the novel on a "chapter by chapter or even story by story basis".

 Plot summary

-Dresden is hired by a Monica Sells to find her husband Victor Sells, an amateur occultist who has been acting oddly.
-Later that day, he gets a call from Lieutenant Karrin Murphy, director of the Special Investigations (SI) Unit of the Chicago Police Department.
-Murphy's partner shows him the bodies of two people who died by having their hearts ripped out, apparently by magic.
-Dresden realizes that he could the chief suspect for these magical murders if news of them reaches the White Council.